XD-DENG/Spark-practice/README.md

  u'"2015-12-12","13:42:01",266724,"3.2.2","i386","mingw32","gridExtra","2.0.0","CZ",1']
 ```

-## Transportation
+### Transformation

 We may note that each row of the data is a character string, and it would be more convenient to have an array instead.
-So we use `map` to transport them and use `take` method to get the first three rows to check how the resutls look like.
+So we use `map` to transform them and use `take` method to get the first three rows to check how the resutls look like.
 ```python
 >>>content = raw_content.map(lambda x: x.split(','))
 >>>content.take(3)